Hong Kong’s economy is recovering, but its freedoms are not

 Weeks later, a former leader of a now-disbanded pro-democracy union withdrew his plan to hold a Labor Day march, his co-applicant said Wednesday.
 The National Security Law prevented disclosure of further details, he told the applicant.

-Leung, the taxi driver, agreed that there’s a part of Hong Kong will never come back.
+Leung, the taxi driver, agreed that a part of Hong Kong will never come back.
 But life must go on.

 “As an ordinary person, I can’t do anything about politics,” he said.
 “I will just keep living my simple and unadorned life.”